SpeculativeCoder/UnrealEngine-HTML5-ES3/README.md

 Navigate to http://localhost:8000

+Select the .html file.
 You should see the running game.

 ## Troubleshooting